-This cosmopolitan city is a wealth of rich culture, breathtaking beauty, and electric excitement.
-Learn about the surprises that are in store for visitors to historic Bucharest.
+This cosmopolitan city is a wealth of rich culture, breath-taking beauty, and electric excitement.
+Learn about the surprises and the top 5 reasons to visit Bucharest Old Town.

 Gorgeous and historic Bucharest is Romania’s capital and cultural epicenter.
 It is home to nearly 3 million people and, just as importantly, home to a tangible and living history.
 The past comes alive and blends seamlessly with all of the amenities of the 21st century in this eclectic and vibrant city.

 Bucharest is a city bursting with natural delight.
-Stretching across the northern portion of the city are a series of charming lakes that add a level of peace and tranquility to the metropolitan area and its residents.
+Stretching across the northern portion of the city is a series of charming lakes that add a level of peace and tranquillity to the metropolitan area and its residents.
 The unlikely match of thriving urban life and the calming beauty mixes perfectly in this city soaked in antiquity.

 3. Rich Visual and Performing Arts

 With all of the sights and sounds to take in during the day, a night on the town may seem like a tall order.
-Nighttime entertainment is always just around the corner however, as Bucharest doesn’t have a centralized nightlife district.
-Instead, establishments are all over the city, and each neighborhood has its own flavor of vibrant nighttime scene.
+Night-time entertainment is always just around the corner however, as Bucharest doesn’t have a centralized nightlife district.
+Instead, establishments are all over the city, and each neighbourhood has its own flavour of the vibrant night-time scene.